-The aluminum tree had a short but dazzling run.
+Aluminum Christmas trees had a short, but dazzling, run.
 In 1958, a toy sales manager saw a metal tree in a store window and brought back the idea to his company, Aluminum Specialty Company, in Manitowoc, Wisconsin.
 The company worked to develop a light, cheap aluminum tree they dubbed “Evergleam” in time for Christmas in 1959.

 The price point was $25, and the company produced several hundred trees with only a hunch that they would sell.

 The trees were a huge success and had become a design trend by the early 1960s.
 They were available in various colors, including silver, green, yellow and pink.
 Homeowners often paired them with color wheels, which rotated to throw colored light onto the tree.
 Consumers liked them because they had an atomic, Space Age feel.
 They were clean, easy to deal with and generally “automated.”